bhendi-boi/EnggTools/README.md

 - ### isIntersectingWith

-  Use this method to find whether a line is perpendicular to another line or not.
+  Use this method to find whether a line is intersecting with another line or not.

   - params : Line
   - return type: bool